Biography of Ethan Allen

 Illustration of Ethan Allen’s capture at Montreal in 1775.
 Image Source: Wikipedia.

-Allen was held as a prisoner on a ship in the St. Lawrence River for five weeks.
-Eventually, he was sent to England where he was kept as a prisoner at Pendennis Castle near Falmouth.
+Allen was held prisoner on a ship in the St. Lawrence River for five weeks.
+After Seth Warner and the Green Mountain Boys won the Battle of Longueuil, the ship was sent to Quebec.
+Once it arrived there, Allen was put on another ship and sent to England to be put on trial for treason.
+When he arrived in England, he was held at Pendennis Castle near Falmouth.

-Allen returned to the New Hampshire Grants, which had declared independence from New York while he was gone.
+Allen returned to the Grants, which had declared independence from New York while he was gone.
 Allen devoted himself to helping the colony, known as New Connecticut, to achieve recognition from Congress.
 The early attempt failed because New York threatened to leave the union if the colony was recognized.
 New Hampshire and Massachusetts also started to make claims to the territory.
+The people living in the Grants felt Congress was being “ungrateful” toward them, because of the role they played in capturing Fort Ticonderoga and helping defend the frontier during the Battle of Hubbardton.

 Death of Ethan Allen